Arithmetic inflection formulae for linear series on hyperelliptic curves: Introduction

-Section~\ref{subsec:loc_ind_gen_ramif} is the technical core of this paper, in which we compute local Euler multiplicities at points of the ramification locus $R_{\pi}$ of the hyperelliptic projection $\pi$.
+Section~\ref{sec:infl} is the technical core of this paper, in which we compute local Euler multiplicities at points of the ramification locus $R_{\pi}$ of the hyperelliptic projection $\pi$.
 We use {\it Hasse} derivatives, as these behave better than usual derivatives in positive characteristic, to compute local Wronskians.
-Theorems~\ref{thm:infl_conc_ramif_1} and \ref{thm:infl_conc_ramif_infty} (resp., Theorems~\ref{thm:infl_conc_ramif} and \ref{thm:euler_index_ramif_l_leq_g_infty}) give explicit formulas for the Hasse Wronskian in terms of a Nisnevich uniformizer at a point of $R_{\pi}$ whenever $\ell \leq g$ (resp., $\ell>g$), which we subsequently promote in Theorems~\ref{thm:euler_index_ramif_l_leq_g} and \ref{thm:infl_conc_ramif_infty_2} (resp., Theorems~\ref{thm:euler_index_ramif_l>g} and \ref{thm:euler_index_ramif_l>g_infty}) to explicit expressions for the corresponding local Euler indices; when $\ell>g$, ``explicit" means a Gessel--Viennot count of nonintersecting lattice paths in the plane.
+Subsections~\ref{subsec:Hasse_Witt} and \ref{subsec:infl_jet} recapitulate their basic theory, as well as the bundle of principal parts $J^{r+1}(L)$ associated to a $g^r_d$ using these.
+For lack of a suitable reference, we construct $J^{r+1}(L)$ from scratch using local trivializations, and we prove Proposition~\ref{prop:jet_exact_seq}, which we use in Corollary~\ref{thm:global_Euler_class_inflection}.
+In subsection~\ref{subsec:Hasse_Wronskian} we then construct the Hasse Wronskians required for our calculation of local Euler indices.
+Theorems~\ref{thm:infl_conc_ramif_1} and \ref{thm:infl_conc_ramif_infty} (resp., Theorems~\ref{thm:infl_conc_ramif} and \ref{thm:euler_index_ramif_l_leq_g_infty}) give explicit formulae for the Hasse Wronskian in terms of a Nisnevich (resp., \'etale) uniformizer at a point of $R_{\pi}$ whenever $\ell \leq g$ (resp., $\ell>g$), which we subsequently promote in Theorems~\ref{thm:euler_index_ramif_l_leq_g} and \ref{thm:infl_conc_ramif_infty_2} (resp., Theorems~\ref{thm:euler_index_ramif_l>g} and \ref{thm:euler_index_ramif_l>g_infty}) to explicit expressions for the corresponding local Euler indices; when $\ell>g$, ``explicit" means a combinatorial count of nonintersecting lattice paths in the plane.
 In subsection~\ref{subsec:hasse_inflection_polys}, we generalize (and redefine) the {\it inflection polynomials} studied in \cite{CG} in terms of Hasse derivatives; their roots parameterize the $x$-coordinates of $\overline{F}$-inflection points away from $R_{\pi}$ whenever $\ell>g$, and from them it is straightforward to read off the corresponding local Euler indices.
-The case $\ell=g+1$ is distinguished in that the corresponding {\it atomic} inflection polynomials are prescribed recursively (Proposition~\ref{prop:recursion}), while general inflection polynomials are determinants whose entries are atomic inflection polynomials (Proposition~\ref{inflection_poly_determinantal_presentation}).
+The case $\ell=g+1$ is distinguished in that the corresponding {\it atomic} inflection polynomials are prescribed recursively (Proposition~\ref{prop:recursion}), while general inflection polynomials are determinants in atomic inflection polynomials (Proposition~\ref{inflection_poly_determinantal_presentation}).